-This course has two principle methods of delivery – through campus-based or blended learning.
+This course has two principle methods of delivery – through campus-based or online learning.

 Campus-based learning (HLST126): This course runs October to September with the full-time route requiring two days' attendance per week over one year, and the part-time route requiring one day of attendance per week over two years.